ouspg/CompSec/Lab3_ChipWhisperer/README.md

 Level 2 tasks are meant to be relatively simple tasks to help you understand that what is the Chipwhisperer device and what can be done with it.

 ## **Getting started with device, capture program and SimpleSerial protocol**
-Complete ChipWhisperer basic tutorial B1 http://wiki.newae.com/Tutorial_B1_Building_a_SimpleSerial_Project Purpose of this part is simply to give you some experience of the basic usage of ChipWhisperer which is required in later tasks of this lab exercise.
-You are not required to return anything for this task, but it is critical that you learn to use ChipWhisperer on basic level because otherwise all other tasks are impossible to complete.
+Complete ChipWhisperer basic tutorial B1 http://wiki.newae.com/Tutorial_B1_Building_a_SimpleSerial_Project Purpose of this part is simply to give you some experience of the basic usage of ChipWhisperer which is required in later tasks of this lab exercise. **You are not required to return anything for this task**, but it is critical that you learn to use ChipWhisperer on basic level because otherwise all other tasks are impossible to complete.
 Basically important things what you will be doing in that tutorial are next:

 1. Learn what is SimpleSerial
 2. Build basic example (Notice that ChipWhisperer device is referred as CW1173, but target chip platform is type CW303 and you have to build program for that platform)